The Hidden Benefits of Blogging: Beyond the Likes and Shares

 A typical book is about 100,000 words long.
 A typical longform article is about 4000 words.
 100 articles X 4000 words = 400,000 words.
 Which means reading 100 longform articles is akin to reading 4 thick books.
 But on 100 different topics!
 This is the kind of range and value that excites me.
 Additionally I decided I was going to read omnivorously when it came to article sources and topics.
 Nothing was off limits.
 I would not stick to one publication, website, theme or subject.
 And I vowed to diligently keep track of the links to all articles I read so I could share it forward (which I am doing now)

-I finished the 100th Article TODAY (22 Sept 2016), about 100 days before the year end deadline, which speaks less about my brittle diligence but volumes about how pleasurable this resolution was (versus staid aims like “Eat less junk food”).
-Now for your reading pleasure I have listed below the 100 articles I read along with links to all 100 articles online.
-Every single one is free and readily available to be enjoyed.
+I finished the 100th Article TODAY (22 Sept 2016), about 100 days before the year end deadline, which speaks less about my diligence but volumes about how pleasurable this resolution was (versus hard aims like “Eat less junk food”).
+Now for your reading pleasure I have listed below the 100 articles I read, along with links to all 100 articles.
+Every single one is free but this may change.

-So why really read them at all ? …Because should you dive in, you will emerge more informed, more aware and more interesting at the other end of the reading lake.
+So why reallyĀ read them at all ? …Because should you dive in, you will emerge more informed, more aware and more interesting at the other end of the reading pool.
 100 cool stories at your fingertips.
 Knowledge compounds and this is a good thick principal to deposit into the mental bank.

 2016-09-23-12_43_36-thisblokeshiva_cleansmartlucid-on-twitter